barumau/pandunia/english/darsa.md

 ### Answers to the Exercises

-1. ta no saf kamar.
+1. ye no saf kamar.
 2. un kop no hali.
 3. du waf no yem sup.
-4. ta no ha waf i mau. / ta ha no waf i no mau.
+4. ye no ha waf i mau. / ye ha no waf i no mau.
 5. xef yem ca ama no kafe.
 6. mama ha no waf ama du mau.